THE INDEPENDENT ARTIST TRACK

 The journey to that place happens through a process that can be described in three stages: false confidence, genuine confusion and genuine confidence.

 We have to grow uncomfortable in our skin before shedding it.
-When the actor notices themselves hiding from the audience, and (despite their best efforts to the contrary), he/she often hides behind indicated emotions and beats that are predictable for both actor and audience.
+When the actor notices themselves hiding from the audience, and despite their best efforts to the contrary, he/she often hides behind "indicated" emotions that are predictable for both actor and audience.

 An apropos quote from the writer Anais Nin: “the day came when the risk to remain tight in a bud was more painful than the risk it took to blossom”

-Focusing on monologues that are new to them, Independent Artists (IA) learn to work a breath at a time and by doing so allows the unconscious battle for connection to become a conscious one.
+Focusing on monologues, IA learn to work a breath at a time and by doing so allow the unconscious battle for connection to become a conscious one.
 This translates to the actor learning to observe the mixed message that is operative in their work.
-It is that of the red light telling them to hold themselves in check, and that of a green light,” trying to invite them forward anyway.
+It is, again, that of the red light telling them to hold themselves in check, and that of a "green light,” trying to invite them forward anyway.

 “Breath, feel, speak,” IA are told in our sessions.
 As they learn to surrender to their own emotional flow, their personal grist surfaces with the breath to “support” the text.
-To this end, IA work through a new monologue slowly taking extra care to take time to navigate transitions apparent in the writing (as well as those that they themselves intuit in it).
-Transitions are seem to the points at which the actor is most likely to disconnect and revert to the old pattern of involuntary self-mastery.
+To this end, IA work through a new monologue slowly taking extra care to take time to navigate transitions apparent in the writing.
+Transitions are the points at which the actor is most likely to disconnect and revert to the old pattern of involuntary self-mastery.

 Along the way the actor is reminded that they know the lines, but their characters don’t.
-And so they are encouraged look to the breath for an emotional wave to carry them into unanticipated delivery of them.
+And so they are encouraged look to the breath for an emotional wave to carry them into unanticipated places.

 During the Genuine Confusion stage, the actor works toward the flow of a full inner life to work, but the desire for such is impeded by fear of the same.
 As the actor comes to experience their emotional flow without judgment, they begin to instinctively pursue the unknown over the predictable.

-As this opening up process takes hold (through work on the progression of the monologues and songs), the actor experiences increased flexibility in their overall instrument until the emotional flow resumes reliably with a simple, searching breath.
+As this opening up process takes hold, the actor experiences increased flexibility in their overall instrument until the emotional flow resumes reliably with a simple, searching breath.

 At this stage, the actor more naturally follows the pleasure of their performance instincts rather than being controlled by the fear of the flinch.
 Best of all is that at this stage, this ongoing continuum becomes a second nature one.

 The actor increasingly thinks in terms of being unlimited, rather than fatally limited by fear.
 What Stanislavski called “spiritual realism” becomes a way of life.
-The actor lives in a sort of artistic trance, where every event and encounter can be processed from the heightened consciousness of an artist.
-The lines between life and art blur in a healthy way.
-The long- term results are more deeply lived performances and a more deeply felt life.
+The long-term results are more deeply lived performances and a more deeply felt life.

-In one O’Neill Studio Forum session, Marian Seldes who received a lifetime achievement Tony Award, was asked about the future of the American Theater.
+In one O’Neill Studio Forum session, Marian Seldes was asked about the future of the American Theater.